 One significant benefit of the software design is that some of the client applications (RTMC, for instance) can be run on any computer that connects to the main computer by a TCP/IP network connection.
 Some examples of these networks are Local Area Network (LAN), Wide Area Network (WAN), or the Internet.
+If you have LoggerNet Admin or LoggerNet Remote, any of the client applications can log on to a remote LoggerNet server.
 Another benefit is the efficiency that is gain, since several client applications can simultaneously request and receive information from the software server.